genesis-ai-dev/codex-editor/README.md

 cd codex-editor
 ```

+Make sure you have the python extension loaded into vsCode

 ```bash

 Note: Before running the extension, you need to install the dependencies for **both** the extension itself, and any children webviews, such as the `ChatSideBar`.
 To do this, open a terminal and run the following command:

 ```bash
 # First let's install the dependencies for the extension
-pnpm install # if you're using pnpm, or npm install if you're using npm
+pnpm i # if you're using pnpm, or npm install if you're using npm

 # Next, let's install the dependencies for the webview
 #FIXME: we can just add this step to a setup script
+## build the codex-webviews
-codex-editor % cd webviews/ChatSideBar
+codex-editor % cd webviews/codex-webviews
+codex-webviews % pnpm i
+codex-webviews % pnpm run build:all

+## build the dictionary-side-panel
+codex-webviews % cd ../dictionary-side-panel
+dictionary-side-panel % pnpm i
+dictionary-side-panel % pnpm run build

+## build the editable-react-table
+#FIXME: if you get this error -
+#         you may have to do:
+#           `pnpm add @types/react`
+#           `pnpm add @types/react-dom`
+#         and then run build command again
+dictionary-side-panel % cd ../editable-react-table
+editable-react-table % pnpm i
+editable-react-table % pnpm run build

+## build the obs
+editable-react-table % cd ../obs
-ChatSideBar % pnpm i
+dictionary-side-panel % pnpm i
-ChatSideBar % pnpm run watch
+dictionary-side-panel % pnpm run build

 # Now, let's go back to the root of the project and start the extension
 ChatSideBar % cd ../..